 The monthly option is only $4.99, which is excellent, considering that Dashlane charges the same rate on annual plans (read our Dashlane review).

-If you purchase a year, $2.99 is the monthly rate, which is what most password managers charge (read our 1Password review for an example).
+If you purchase a year, $2.99 is the monthly rate, which is what most password managers charge (read our 1Password review for an example, and our Dashlane vs. 1Password comparison).
 There are cheaper options — as you can see in our Keeper review, that service only charges $2.50 for an annual plan — but considering there’s a two-year option, that hardly matters.

 The price is solid, as are the core features.
 NordPass provides full support for sharing, notes, credit card information and multi-device sync on its “premium” plan, which more than justifies the price.
 Although it’s not the cheapest option out there, it’s far from the most expensive.
 There’s also a 30-day money-back guarantee in place if you decide NordPass isn’t for you.